ZJONSSON/clues/README.md

 ### global variables
-The third parameter to the `clues` function is an optional global object, whose properties are accessible n any scope (as a fallback).
+The third parameter to the `clues` function is an optional global object, whose properties are accessible in any scope (as a fallback if a property name is not found in current object).
 This makes it particularly easy to provide services or general inputs (from the user) without having to 'drag those properties manually' through the tree to ensure they exist in each scope where they are needed.

+The following example requires `input` object to be defined in `$global`:

 ```js
 var Logic = {